vmleon/sailgp-workshop/analytics/analytics.md

    ![pic2](images/start-seconds.png)

-   This still isn’t great, because we cannot see the starting line.
+   This still isn’t perfect, because we cannot see the starting line.
 We have no context of the track (starting line, marks, et cetera).

-   So let's bring in the geographical information of the track.
+   Our next task will be to bring in that geographical information of the track (starting line, marks, et cetera).
 First Save, the project.

    ![pic2](images/save-project3.png)